Engin-Boot/capture-behavior-of-a-visit-counter-nishitsb/needs-director.md

   From
   Total number of parking slots.

-  Then: I have the number of parking slot
-  That can be reserved for visiting specialists
+  Then: I have the number of parking slot reserved for visiting specialists.